 Christiane Meireles PhD, RD, LD

-Christiane Meireles is a registered dietitian and a clinical assistant professor in the School of Nursing at UT Health San Antonio.
-Dr. Meireles earned her Bachelor of Science and Nutrition degree and Master in experimental nutrition degree in Brazil.
-She earned her Ph.D. in a dual program with the Federal University of Sao Paulo-Brazil and Emory University, Atlanta, GA.
-She continued her postdoctoral training at the Department of Nephrology, Emory University by working with mechanisms involved with protein degradation in renal disease.
-Dr. Meireles became a registered dietitian in 2006 after an internship at the University of the Incarnate Word in San Antonio.
-She is currently a registered and licensed dietitian in the state of Texas with 30 years of experience.
+Christiane Meireles is a registered and licensed dietitian in the state of Texas with over 35 years of experience.
+She is a clinical associate professor in the School of Nursing at UT Health San Antonio.
+Dr. Meireles earned her Ph.D. in a dual program with the Federal University of Sao Paulo-Brazil and Emory University, Atlanta, GA.
+She continued her postdoctoral training at the Department of Nephrology, Emory University by working with protein degradation in renal disease.
+She has been working with plant-based diet for the last four years.